ORBIT - VSV and an anti-PD-1 inhibitor for Canine Lymphoma

 Dogs should:

-• have a previously confirmed diagnosis of aggressive lymphoma (B or T cell are eligible; any stage, substage a only)
+• have a previously confirmed diagnosis of aggressive lymphoma (indolent lymphomas are excluded)

-• have no previous treatment (naive disease) or have received at least one dose of chemotherapy then discontinued due to resistance (refractory disease) or disease progression (relapse)
+• have treatment naive or received at least one dose of chemotherapy then discontinued due to resistance (refractory disease), disease progression (relapse), or severe toxicity

 • be spayed or neutered